Organic Production/Organic Food: Information Access Tools

 Educational tools from SARE for those who work with farmers and ranchers.

-Sustainable Agriculture Resources & Programs for K-12 Youth Sustainable Agriculture Research and Education (SARE), 2018
+Sustainable Agriculture Resources & Programs for K-12 Youth.
+Sustainable Agriculture Research and Education (SARE), 2019.
+Available from:

 SANET-MG.
 Sustainable Agriculture Network.

 Job opportunities are often listed with the Sustainable Agriculture Network's e-mail discussion group, SANET-MG.
 SANET-MG migrated to Google Groups in November, 2015.
 Archives prior to November 1, 2015 may be unavailable.

 Sustainable Agriculture Research Funding Resources.
 USDA, NAL, Alternative Farming Systems Information Center, revised 2011.
 Links updated 2015.

 This fact sheet lists U.S. government and non-government entities that provide funding for research activities related to sustainable agriculture including organic farming and food, integrated pest management, water quality issues related to agriculture, rural community and small farm topics, alternative and value-added marketing practices, and more.

 Federal Resources for Sustainable Farming and Ranching.
 ATTRA - National Sustainable Agriculture Information Service, Updated November 2014